First Time Home Buyer With Bad Credit Mortgage Guidelines

 - VA offers 100% financing to veterans who qualify for VA Loans

-- A major advantage of a VA loan is that there is no monthly mortgage insurance requirements with 100% financing
+- A major advantage of a VA loan is that there are no monthly mortgage insurance requirements with 100% financing

 Loan Limits For First Time Home Buyers